 - The handling editor submits the report of review including the authors' response to the reviewer’s comments and based on the reports, the chief editor is responsible for the final decision of revisions required, acceptance, or rejection of papers.
 The chief editor’s decision is final.
 Also, check the editorial process for details

 NJZ follows a double-blind peer-review process.
 Author names are concealed.
 Editors and reviewers are expected to handle the manuscripts confidentially and must not disclose any details to anyone outside of the review process.
-Reviewers also have the right to confidentiality and their names are not revealed to authors unless they choose to sign their review.
+Reviewers also have the right to confidentiality and their names are not revealed to authors unless they sign their review.
 Further, peer review comments should remain confidential even after a manuscript receives a final decision.
 Manuscripts are normally reviewed by at least three independent experts in the relevant subjects.
 All correspondence between an author, editor, and peer reviewer should remain in confidence unless explicit consent has been given by all parties, including the journal, or unless there are exceptional ethical or legal circumstances that require identities or details of the correspondence to be revealed.
 Reviewers are acknowledged by publishing a list of contributing reviewers for each year on the journal website.

 Types of editorial decisions:

-Immediate reject: the paper does not follow the guidelines of the journal and unrelated to the scope and standard of the journal.
+Immediate reject: the paper does not follow the guidelines of the journal and is unrelated to the scope and standard of the journal.

 Reject: the paper is not acceptable for publication in the journal and re-submission will not be considered.